Lore Noto

 Lore Noto (June 9, 1923 – July 8, 2002), born Lorenzo Noto, was an American theatrical producer, playwright and actor, best known as the producer of the longest-running musical in history, The Fantasticks, which he produced for more than 40 years off-Broadway.
-He was also known for writing and producing the 1965 musical adaptation of The Yearling.
+He was also known for writing and producing the 1965 musical adaptation of The Yearling on Broadway.

 Early life and military career

 Noto, born in 1923, lived as a young child in a Brooklyn apartment with his Italian immigrant parents and two brothers, but was primarily raised in The Willamsburg Home for Children orphanage from three years of age, upon losing his mother in childbirth with her fourth child.

 Noto joined the United States Merchant Marine during World War II.
 Wounded in Antwerp, Belgium, with a broken back, he was trapped under debris for hours in a bombed building, the result of a direct hit by a German V-2 rocket; Noto was selected among a group of ten men to be the first Merchant Seamen to be awarded the Purple Heart medal.
 He ended his military career as a Chief petty officer in the U.S. Maritime Service in 1946.